 CranioCradle. $42.
 Place it under your head, neck, shoulders, back, or sacrum, or use two of them at once under head and sacrum — position to induce relaxation and provide profound renewal for body and spirit.
 Takes only 2-5 minutes a day to relieve your neck, back, hip, or leg pain.
 Here’s a video showing ways you can use it.
 Try one on your next visit to my office.

-SacroWedgy. $54.
+SacroWedgy. $39.
 Have you ever had a bodyworker slide their hand under your sacrum and just let your pelvis rest there?
 Did you feel a sense of relief?
 Here’s how to get that relief at home.
-For people with low back and/or hip pain, sciatica, pelvic girdle tension, fatigue, or pain or numbness radiating down the legs, the SacroWedgy can help.
+For people with low back and/or hip tension or pain, sciatica, fatigue, or pain or numbness radiating down the legs, the SacroWedgy can help.
 Slide it under your sacrum while reclining and rest for up to 20 minutes.
 You’ll feel relief from tension you didn’t even know you had.
 The pink version is wider and shorter for typical female pelvises, and the blue version is narrower and longer for typical male pelvises.
 Used regularly over time, it works with gravity to help your muscles rebalance, correcting poor posture.
 Two versions exist, because male and female sacrums are shaped differently: get blue for males and pink for females.
 Very tall women with a narrow torso may find the blue version works better.

 I get a small commission from Amazon sales if you choose to buy through these links.
-The Honey app will notify you if Amazon prices go lower.